paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

         """
         Args:
-            tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): whether to serialize data with pickle.
+            tag (str, optional): if auto_offset is false, the tag need to be mannually entered while ensuring that different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to serialize data with pickle.
 If data is already serialized, it should be set to true, otherwise set to false.
-                Defaults to True.
+Defaults: True.

         Returns:
-            List[Any]: received data.The length of the list should equal the number of non-root nodes.
+            List[Any]: collected data.
+The length of the list equals to the number of non-root nodes.
 The i-th data is sent to the i-th node.
-The order of noda and data is that when initializing nodes (excluding root node).
+The order of the communication nodes is the same as that of the nodes in the ids at initialization (excluding root node).
         """

 - Send data to root node from leaf node